2019 BWF World Junior Championships – Teams event

 The teams event of the 2019 BWF World Junior Championships was held from 30 September to 5 October 2019.
 The event was also known as the 2019 Suhandinata Cup.
-China was the champion of the last edition held in Markham, Canada, and also 13-time defending champion in this event.
+China was the 13-time defending champions in this event.

 43 countries representing all five continental federations competed in this event.
 The group draw was done on 8 September.
 First seed, Indonesia were drawn with Finland and Uganda in group A1.
 Russia as the host were drawn with Canada, Macau, Hong Kong and Malaysia in group B.